• Skip to primary navigation

 While most tres leches cake recipes use a simple sponge cake made with whipped eggs, flour, and sugar, my favorite version of tres leches cake is made with chiffon cake.
 Chiffon cake is made with those ingredients plus oil, leavening, and the egg whites are stabilized with sugar.
 This makes chiffon cake fairly foolproof to execute, baking up with a plush texture that's both light and toothsome.

-Like all my recipes, this one is judiciously sweetened with just enough sugar (or maple syrup) to keep it flavorful and tender.
+Like all my recipes, this one is judiciously sweetened with just enough sugar to keep it flavorful and tender.
 The oil in the chiffon cake gives this tres leches cake a supple texture while the lower egg-to-batter ratio makes the flavor less eggy and more akin to a classic vanilla cake.

 The only difference between my vanilla sponge cake and this tres leches cake is that I've added an extra egg white here.
 This helps open up the crumb even more, allowing it to absorb more of the milk mixture.